Create, change, or delete an Azure public IP address

 To list the Public IPs on a virtual machine scale set, you can use PowerShell (Get-AzPublicIpAddress -VirtualMachineScaleSetName) or CLI (az virtual machine scale set list-instance-public-ips).

 For more information, see Networking for Azure Virtual Machine Scale Sets.

 Learn how to assign a public IP address to the following resources:

-- A Windows or Linux VM (when creating), or to an existing VM
+- A Windows or Linux Virtual Machine on creation.
+Add IP to an existing virtual machine.

 |Microsoft.Network/publicIPAddresses/read||Read a public IP address|

 |Microsoft.Network/publicIPAddresses/join/action||Associate a public IP address to a resource|